 Do not go in the Haunted House.
 It is super scary and I will never go in it again (the last time I was 22 and nannying two 8-year-olds and a 4-four-old, it did not go well).
 Stop reminding me.
 No I will not post a picture.

-The Enchanted Forest is located in Turner, Oregon and is open daily from May 13 to September 5 (open weekends until September 25).
-Go forth and enjoy this unique, magical wonderland–wisely.
+The Enchanted Forest is located in Turner, Oregon and is open from May through September: find the schedule here.
+Go forth and enjoy this unique, magical wonderland—wisely.